Real Results from Real Users

 6) The Meta Layer

 We found this quote by dogfooding our discovery workflow (X archive search via xf).
-The broader point is that if the workflow is good, it should make it easier to build and validate the product itself.
+If the workflow is good, it should make it easier to build and validate the product itself.

 Source: https://x.com/mjs527/status/1997860328894525463